What is Uninsured Motorist Coverage?

 State Requirements and Regulations

-Currently, 21 states plus Washington D.C. require drivers to carry uninsured motorist coverage.
-These mandatory states include Connecticut, Illinois, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New York, North Carolina, North Dakota, Oregon, South Carolina, Vermont, Virginia, West Virginia, and Wisconsin.
+As of 2026, approximately 22 states plus Washington D.C. require drivers to carry uninsured or underinsured motorist coverage.
+These include Connecticut, Illinois, Kansas, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Jersey, New York, North Dakota, Oregon, Vermont, and others.
 If you live in one of these states, your insurance company must offer this coverage, and in most cases, you must accept it or formally reject it in writing.
+Check your state's minimum car insurance requirements to confirm exactly what's mandated where you live.

 Uninsured Driver Statistics